omidbimo/JES/README.md

 - ✅ **Concurrent document handling** – Supports parsing multiple JSON documents simultaneously by using a separate parser context and working buffer for each document.
 - ✅ **High performance** – Operates directly on the input buffer without copying data, ensuring minimal processing overhead.
 - ✅ **No external dependencies** – Fully self-contained, making it easy to integrate into embedded projects.
-- ✅ **Configurable key handling** – Can be configured at compile time to support or overwrite duplicate keys.
+- ✅ **Fast Key search**  – Can be configured at compile time to utilise a hash table key lookup for faster key searching.
 - ✅ **Flexible output formatting** – The output can be generated as a compact string or formatted with indentation for readability.

 ## [API Documentation](https://github.com/omidbimo/JES/blob/main/documentation.md)

 ## Limitations